aryanshailech/Expense-Tracker/README.md

 ## Data Storage Format
 The expenses are saved in the expenses.txt file in the following format:

-yaml
-Copy code
 Amount, Category, Date, Description

 50.0, Food, 2024-11-22, Dinner at restaurant

 25.5, Transport, 2024-11-20, Bus fare

 Each expense is stored on a new line in the file, and the values are separated by commas.

 Example File (expenses.txt):
-yaml
-Copy code
 50.0, Food, 2024-11-22, Dinner at restaurant

 25.5, Transport, 2024-11-20, Bus fare

 100.0, Entertainment, 2024-11-21, Movie tickets

 ## Technologies Used
-- **Java 8+:** Core programming language used for building the application.
+- **Java 21:** Core programming language used for building the application.
 - **File I/O:** Java File Input/Output (I/O) is used for reading and writing data to a file (expenses.txt).
 - **Console I/O:** Standard input and output for user interaction.